How to

 Refrigerator

-In this case, the freezer is located at the bottom of the fridge – of course! – which allows better access to your refrigerated food.
+In this case, the freezer is at the bottom of the fridge which allows better access to your refrigerated food.
 Note that, usually, the freezer opens like a drawer (with a few exceptions where frozen food is accessible through one or two doors).
-You’ll have to bend over to reach your frozen food but, in return, you will gain more convenience.
+You’ll have easy access to your frozen fruits.

 Capacity: from 10.8 CU FT to 30 CU FT Width: from 24’’ to 36’’